 I admit, my dog was horrible at learning this command, she got it… around age 8!

-Train your dog to learn the Okay command by Stacy Alldredge
+Train your dog to learn the Okay command with these few easy tricks.

 Dogs love this command "Okay" means they've done a good job.

-We adore this video from Kyle Kittleson to teach your dog to cross its paw.
+We adore this video from Kyle Kittleson to train your Puppy to cross its paw.

-How to train your dog to “Go to Bed”
+How to Teach your Puppy to "Go to Bed"

 The easiest video we've found is by Kyle Kittleson: